maartenciers/latest_local_blast_installer_linux/README.md

-This script is still work in progress! in the future it will support functionality to install all the databases available on https://ftp.ncbi.nlm.nih.gov/blast/db/. for now it is just the swissprot database.
+This script is still work in progress! in the future it will support functionality to install all the databases available on https://ftp.ncbi.nlm.nih.gov/blast/db/.
+For now it is just the swissprot database.

 ## How to use:
 Make sure you have the latest python version installed on your linux device,